History of Roman and Byzantine domes: Fourth century

-The largest centrally planned Early Christian church, Milan's San Lorenzo Maggiore, was built in the middle of the 4th century while that city served as the capital of the Western Empire and may have been domed with a light material, such as timber or cane.
-There are two theories about the shape of this dome: a Byzantine-style dome on spherical pendentives with a ring of windows similar to domes of the later Justinian era, or an octagonal cloister vault following Roman trends and like the vaulting over the site's contemporary chapel of Saint Aquiline, possibly built with vaulting tubes, pieces of which had been found in excavations.
-Although these tubes have been shown to date from a medieval reconstruction, there is evidence supporting the use of Roman concrete in the original.
-Alternatively, the central covering may have been a square groin vault.
-The building may have been the church of the nearby imperial palace and a proposed construction between 355-374 under the Arian bishop Auxentius of Milan, who later "suffered a kind of damnatio memoriae at the hands of his orthodox successors", may explain the lack of records about it.
-Fires in 1071 and 1075 damaged the building and the central covering collapsed in 1103.
-It was rebuilt with a Romanesque dome that lasted until 1573, when it collapsed and was replaced by the present structure.
-The original vaulting was concealed by a square drum externally rather than the octagon of today, which dates from the 16th century.
+Fluted or coffered domed structures appear in art with greater frequency from the late 4th century.

+The early church of St. John at Ephesus mentioned in a late fourth century account by Etheria appears to have been a timber-roofed cruciform building with arms of roughly equal length and four central piers, each about 3.5 meters by 3.5 meters in section, supporting a crossing dome.

+Emperor Theodosius completed an octagonal domed church dedicated to John the Baptist in the Hebdomon suburb of Constantinople around 392.
+It contained the relic of the head of John the Baptist and served as a coronation site for a series of emperors.
+The remains were destroyed in 1965 and the exact layout is not known, but it may have been a double-shell octagon similar to the Basilica of San Vitale in Ravenna.

 The Church of the Holy Sepulchre in Jerusalem was likely built with a wooden dome over the shrine by the end of the 4th century.
 The rotunda, 33.7 m in diameter and centered on the tomb of Christ, consisted of a domed center room surrounded by an ambulatory.
 The dome rose over a ground floor, gallery, and clerestory and may have had an oculus.
 The dome was about 21 m wide.
 Razed to the ground in 1009 by the Fatimid Caliph, it was rebuilt in 1048 by Emperor Constantine IX Monomachos, reportedly with a mosaic depicting Christ and the Twelve Apostles.
 The current dome is a 1977 renovation in thin reinforced concrete.

+The so-called baptistery of Santa Severina in Calabria, southern Italy, was built sometime between the 4th and 11th centuries.